 Several annuity features can be combined with the basic annuity types.
 These are:

-- Cash Refund—if the recipient (and the joint annuitant, if applicable) dies before receiving payments equal to the amount of the account balance used to purchase the annuity, the designated beneficiary will receive a cash refund of the difference between the sum of the payments made and the amount used to purchase the annuity.
+• Cash Refund—if the recipient (and the joint annuitant, if applicable) dies before receiving payments equal to the amount of the account balance used to purchase the annuity, the designated beneficiary will receive a cash refund of the difference.

 Monthly Annuity Amounts

 The factors that affect the amount of the monthly payments are: